Mal O'Hara

-Malachai O'Hara, usually known as Mal O'Hara, is a Northern Irish politician who has been the Leader of the Green Party Northern Ireland since August 2022, and was Deputy Leader of the Green Party from 2019 to 2022.
-O’Hara has been a councillor on Belfast City Council since 2019.
+Malachai O'Hara (born 28 July 1979) is a Northern Irish politician, activist and community worker who has been the leader of the Green Party Northern Ireland since August 2022, having previously served as deputy leader from 2019 to 2022.
+O'Hara was a Belfast City Councillor for the Castle electoral area from 2019, until 2023.
+In 2024, he was elected unopposed to Seanad Éireann, in a by-election to the Administrative Panel.

 Early life

 O'Hara was born in North Belfast.
-He attended St Malachy's College, and was classmates with John Finucane, who also later entered politics.
-Leaving school the same year the Good Friday Agreement was signed, he then attended the University of Central England in Birmingham.
+He attended St Malachy's College and was a classmate of John Finucane who also later entered politics.
+The same year the Good Friday Agreement was signed, he then attended the University of Central England in Birmingham.
 Before entering politics, O'Hara worked as a community worker in loyalist areas, delivered European Union peace funding programmes and managed health initiatives for the Rainbow Project, Ireland's biggest LGBT organisation.
-While working for the Rainbow Project he was vice-chair of the Equal Marriage Campaign, contributing to the legalisation of same-sex marriage in Northern Ireland.
+While working for the Rainbow Project, he was vice-chair of the Equal Marriage Campaign, contributing to the legalisation of same-sex marriage in Northern Ireland.

 O'Hara is the founder of Alternative Queer Ulster, an evening event that brings LGBTQ people into the Northern Ireland Assembly, a place often considered "a cold house to the LGBTQ community".